 - Keep the bond number provided by CBS.

 - Lodge further instalments using a bond lodgement form and include the bond number you were originally given.

 When a bond is lodged the form should be signed by the landlord and tenant.

 Forms that are not signed by the tenant will still be accepted.
-CBS will send the form back to the landlord to get the tenant’s signature.
+CBS will receipt the bond and send the form back to the landlord to get the tenant’s signature.
 The landlord should keep a copy of the signed form and return a copy to CBS.